 5. Explore the Nimman Area

-To experience a more modern side of Chiang Mai, I recommend getting out of the Old City and visiting the popular area of Nimman.
-Nimman is located just north of the Old City on Nimmanhaemin Road.
-The university is nearby and the youth gravitate toward the trendy neighborhood.
-There are large malls, stylish boutiques, and street markets.
+To experience a more modern side of Chiang Mai, I recommend venturing beyond the Old City to the Nimman area.
+Located just north of the Old City on Nimmanhaemin Road, Nimman is a trendy neighborhood popular with the youth, due to its proximity to the university.
+The area is filled with large malls, stylish boutiques, and street markets.

-The Maya Lifestyle Shopping Center is a large mall that has both local and international retailers, a movie theater, and restaurants.
-One Nimman is another large shopping center and is located directly across the street from Maya.
-It has a great food hall on the first floor that serves all kinds of street-food-inspired items.
+The Maya Lifestyle Shopping Center is a prominent mall offering a mix of local and international retailers, a movie theater, and various dining options.
+Directly across the street, One Nimman is another large shopping center, featuring a fantastic food hall on the first floor with a wide range of street-food-inspired dishes.

 6. Discover Wat Phra That Doi Suthep

-Wat Phra That Doi Suthep is a temple located about twenty minutes outside of the Old City.
-It is the most visited temple in Chiang Mai and is a must-do on your itinerary.
-The best way to get there is by songthaew.
-A songthaew is a red, open-back vehicle that is used for public transport throughout the city.
-They depart from Huay Kaew Road and will wait until the vehicle is nearly full before leaving.
+Wat Phra That Doi Suthep, located about twenty minutes from Chiang Mai’s Old City, is the most visited temple in the area, and a must on this list of things to do in Chiang Mai.
+The most convenient way to reach the temple is by songthaew, a red, open-back vehicle commonly used for public transport throughout Chiang Mai.
+Songthaews depart from Huay Kaew Road and will wait until the vehicle is nearly full before departing.

-Upon arrival, you’ll have the option of climbing the roughly 300 steps or taking a lift to the temple entrance.
-The temple is spread out with outdoor terraces and a pathway that leads to a beautiful 79-foot-tall gold-plated chedi.
-There are also great spots to relax and enjoy the incredible views.
+Upon arrival, you can either climb the 300 steps leading to the temple or take a lift to the entrance.
+The temple complex features outdoor terraces and a pathway that leads to a stunning 79-foot-tall gold-plated chedi.
+There are also peaceful spots where you can relax and take in breathtaking views of the surrounding area.

 7. Get a Massage by an Ex-Prisoner

-You can get a massage at the correctional facility or go to a handful of places around town that employ ex-prisoners.
-I visited the Women’s Massage Center by Ex-Prisoners in the Old City and had an incredible hour-long massage for 250 THB ($8 USD).
+You can experience a massage at the correctional facility itself or visit one of several businesses in town that employ former inmates.
+During my visit, I had the opportunity to try the Women’s Massage Center by Ex-Prisoners in the Old City, where I enjoyed a fantastic hour-long massage for about $10 USD.

 8. Stop for Coffee